This post may contain affiliate links. Please read our disclosure policy for more information.

 We tried the downtown location of Central BBQ near the National Civil Rights Museum, but they have three other locations in the Memphis area and one in Nashville.
 When they opened, the line was out the door!
 We loved the laidback energy here as we sampled a little bit of everything.
 So good!
 Click here to read more about our experience.

-Known for: (May vary by region) Tomato-based sauce, sometimes with molasses.
+Known for: (May vary by region) Big slabs of brisket, huge beef ribs, tomato-based sauce, sometimes with molasses.
 Beef (chopped or sliced), sausage, pulled pork, ribs dry-rubbed.
-Known for slow-smoking.
+Known for slow smoking.
 Often using mesquite, hickory, or pecan wood.
 Hot sauce.

 Other Great Barbecue Stops